|Information Summary Box|

 3. "Card Not Present" or "CNP" transactions means any instance where a Card transaction is initiated by a cardholder where a physical Card is not presented to the Merchant, as in the case of mail orders ("MO"), telephone orders ("TO"), orders via the Internet ("IO") and pre-authorized orders ("PO").

 4. "Card Organization" means MasterCard, Visa, Interac Association, Maestro or any other Card organization, bank association or the issuer of any other Card of any association or network.

-5. "Chargeback" means a Sales Record which is returned to Home Trust after it was settled in accordance with the Rules.
+5. "Chargeback" means a Sales Record which is returned to WePay after it was settled in accordance with the Rules.

 6. "Credit Record" means all documents, whether in hard copy or electronic form, used to evidence any refund or price adjustment given by Merchant to a cardholder for a previous sales transaction, which must conform to the Rules.
 The format for each Credit Record must be approved by Servicers.

-7. "Effective Date" means the date this Agreement is executed by Home Trust.
+7. "Effective Date" means the date this Agreement is accepted by Merchant.

 8. "Failure" means the Services do not substantially perform in accordance with the User Documentation.

 9. "Fees" means the fees set out on the Website which are the fees that you are obliged to pay for the Services, whether they relate to credit, debit or other transaction Services provided hereunder.
 In addition to fees for the Services, WePay may charge you CA$15.00 per chargeback (in addition to the amount of the chargeback).

 10. "Interchange" shall mean the amounts charged by Card Organizations (including without limitation interchange fees, dues and assessments, and debit network fees) in connection with the Merchant's transactions, the liability for which shall be the sole responsibility of the Merchant.